Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

 can further be broken down into two steps: obtaining an upload lease and then uploading the emoji image to the Amazon Simple Storage Service bucket specified in the lease.

-Use the `POST /api/v1/{subreddit}/emoji_asset_upload_s3` endpoint to obtain an upload lease for the emoji image.
-In the response data there will be a field called `action` whose value is a URL but missing the `https:` prefix.
-Prepend `https:` to the URL and add your emoji image to a field named `file` in a multipart request, along with the parameters in the `fields` array from the upload lease as form data in the multipart request.
+Use `POST /api/v1/{subreddit}/emoji_asset_upload_s3` to obtain an upload lease for your emoji image.
+In the response data there will be a field called `action` whose value is a URL but is missing the `https:` prefix.
+Prepend `https:` to this URL and add your emoji image to a field named `file` in a multipart request, along with the parameters in the `fields` array from the upload lease as form data in the multipart request.

-The `action` value is typically `//reddit-uploaded-emoji.s3-accelerate.amazonaws.com`.
+The `action` is typically `//reddit-uploaded-emoji.s3-accelerate.amazonaws.com` for this endpoint.
-This endpoint returns XML data.
-Check for a bad status value here.
+The action endpoint will return XML data.
+Remember to check for a bad status in the response.
-If the image was too large, this endpoint returns 400 Bad Request, and a message indicating this is included in the XML data.
+If the media was too large, this endpoint returns 400 Bad Request, and a message indicating this is included in the XML data.

 The `s3_key` for use in the adding stage is the value of `s3UploadLease.fields.key` in the lease.

-The file name specified by `filepath` doesn't appear to have any actual significance.
+The file name specified by `filepath` doesn't appear to have any significance.
 The name of the file when you download it from the site will always be the name of the emoji, plus the file extension.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "filepath","string","The file name (base name, not a full path) of the image file to upload.
    Example: `image.png`."